What do people like (and dislike) about Panama City?

 When we asked expats and global nomads what they like and dislike about living in Panama City, they replied...

 "Traffic is bumper to bumper during rush hours, stop signs are useless since they don't stop and just slow down.....if you're lucky!
 If you drive on the highway from Panama City to Costa del Este, you feel like you are going thru a gigantic dumpster with so many garbage on the beaches. (refrigerators, tires, furnitures, etc, etc).
 Rivers connected to the Pacific ocean in Panana City on Balboa Street and in Coste del Este smell terrible (pee) and you can see garbage floating from these rivers to the Pacific ocean in low tide then back on the beaches (if you can call beaches) on high tide.
 I asked many questions about this situation as if it was a complete lack of education or lack of interest from the Panamians.
 Panama is carbon negative for the air so air is pure but the garbage and smell when you cross these rivers are terrible.
-Walking on the boardwalk of Balboa street crossing a river, you need to pinch or cover your nose, same by crossing a river in Costa del Este and any rivers," said another expat in Panama City, Panama.
+Walking on the boardwalk of Balboa street crossing a river, you need to pinch or cover your nose, same by crossing a river in Costa del Este and any rivers," explained one expat living in Panama City, Panama.

 Please login to continue reading this article.